Best Friends by Sheri Calming Donut Bed

 Small dogs often prefer bolstered beds they can nestle into.
 A 24-inch bed works for most small breeds.
 Consider heated beds for breeds prone to chill.

-At just 14-18 lbs, the Pug falls squarely in the small category, but their low energy level means they punch above their weight class when it comes to dog beds requirements.
-Do not let their size fool you into buying the cheapest option -- quality matters just as much for small breeds, and often more since poorly made products can pose choking or injury risks for smaller dogs.
+At 14-18 lbs, the Pug is firmly in the small category, but their low energy level means they punch above their weight when it comes to dog beds.
+Don't let the size fool you into grabbing the cheapest option -- quality matters just as much for small breeds, and poorly made products can pose choking or injury risks that larger dogs would shrug off.

 Matching Dog Beds to Your Pug's Low-Energy Lifestyle